SoftUni-Internal/interactive-content/EN/02-Text-Processing/05-Homework.md

 - If it is **lowercase**, you should add the position of the letter in the alphabet to the resulting number

-The game became too easy for John really quick.
+The game became too easy for John.

 He decided to complicate it a bit by doing the same, but with multiple strings, keeping track **only of the total sum of all results**.